October

 unable to see the volcano Mt.
 Erebus.
 The blowing snow hid everything that I had been

 told to look for.
-Nevertheless, I was able to take a few pictures of the ice runway, the
+Nevertheless, I was able to take a few pictures of the ice

 plane, and the air traffic control towers before I dashed to the bus for a ride to McMurdo.